By Andrea M. Darcy

-When you enter emotional shock, it’s generally because your belief that the world is a safe place has taken a hit.
 Something has happened that you didn’t expect, weren’t prepared for, and couldn’t prevent happening.
-Suddenly, life feels dangerous and unpredictable, and you can’t trust anyone.
-You may even suffer anxiety attacks.
+Suddenly, life feels dangerous and unpredictable.
+If you are already an anxiety sufferer, you might find yourself with anxiety attacks.

 You might feel as if your brain has turned to mush, or you have ‘brain fog‘.

-Life might even feel unreal, as if you are disconnected, floating slightly outside of your body and watching yourself carry on doing things.
-This is called dissociation.
+Life might even feel unreal, as if you are disconnected and floating slightly outside of your body, watching yourself carry on doing things.

 3. You are experiencing physical side effects.

-When your brain decides that there is ‘danger’ around, it triggers the primal ‘fight, flight, or flight’ response.
-Back when we were ‘cave people’ these responses where helpful, but nowadays the overload of adrenaline they involve just leave you with a racing heartbeat, muscle tension, headaches, stomach upset, and random aches and pains.
+When your brain decides that there is ‘danger’ around, it triggers the primal ‘fight, flight, or freeze’ response.
+This sends a cocktail of chemicals and hormones through your body that can manifest as things like a racing heartbeat, muscle tension, headaches, stomach upset, and random aches and pains.

 4. You feel strangely exhausted.

-When the mind is struggling to make sense of a difficult situation is doesn’t leave much headspace to deal with everything else that needs our attention.
+When the mind is struggling to make sense of a difficult situation, it doesn’t leave much headspace to deal with everything else that needs our attention.

-6. You feel like – and are acting like – someone else entirely.
+6. You feel like (and are acting like)

-Often with shock you’ll suffer a bit of a personality change.
-If you are usually social, you might just want to be totally alone and ‘hide out’.
-Or if you are often the sort to take time out by yourself and be practical, you might find yourself going out every night.
-This can also manifest as unusual behaviour for you, like drinking when you usually don’t, or going on shopping binges.
+You could suffer a bit of a temporary personality change after a shock.
+If you are usually social, you might just want to be alone and hide out at home.
+Or if you are often the sort to take time out by yourself and be practical, you might find yourself going out every night, drinking when you usually don’t.
+Compulsive behaviours can also be a problem.

-This means you will have your own unique time line for getting over shock.
-And no amount of telling yourself to ‘get over it’ will help.
+This means you will have your own unique timeline for getting over shock.

-Some people recover in several days, some in several weeks, and for some, shock can go on for about six weeks or slightly more.
+So some people recover from emotional shock in several hours.
+Others in several days, and some in several weeks.
+And for some, depending on what they go through, shock can even go on for six weeks or more.

-It’s also possible to experience delayed emotional shock.
+Note that it is also possible to experience ‘delayed’ emotional shock.
 So you might think an event has not upset you, only to feel symptoms days or weeks later.

 [Read our article on “Emotional Shock vs Acute Stress Disorder vs PTSD” for more.]

 “The symptoms of emotional shock describe what I’ve been acting like for years if not my entire life.
-Is it possible I am living my life in a state psychological shock?!”
+Is it possible I am living in a state of endless psychological shock?!”

-Yes, it is.
-More and more it’s being realised that some individuals lead their life in a sort of ‘extended shock’ after a traumatic childhood experience.
-As adults they might be unable to have close relationships, always have disturbed sleep and anxiety, and exhibit signs of Adult ADHD, including extreme distraction and an inability to think clearly.
+As adults they might be constantly anxious, have sleep problems, feel unable to have close relationships, or even exhibit signs of Adult ADHD, including extreme distraction and an inability to think clearly.

-This is sometimes diagnosed as cumulative PTSD.
-So if you think this is you, do get help.
-Working with a counsellor or psychotherapist can help you gently and carefully uncover your past trauma and learn how to lessen it’s control over your present day choices.
+If you think this is you, do seek support.
+Working with a counsellor or psychotherapist can help you gently and carefully uncover your past trauma, while learning how to lessen its control over your life.

 The important thing with psychological shock is to be gentle with yourself and not judge yourself.
-There is not a ‘right’ or ‘wrong’ way to respond to traumatic events, and we all deal with things differently and get better within our own timeline.
-What matters is that you allow yourself the time to heal, and get help if you need it.
+There is not a ‘right’ or ‘wrong’ way to respond to traumatic events, and again, we all get better within our own timeline.
+What matters is that you allow yourself the time to heal, practice good self-care, and get support if you need it.